Najma-Collective/NoorCommunityAI/README.md

 1. **Continuous Learning Journey**
    - Load progress file at start of each session
-   - Nour remembers what you've learned
+   - Noor remembers what you've learned
    - Seamless progression across lessons
    - Export updated progress when done